amnanajib/dev-containers/README.md

-# dev-containers
+# Docker development containers

-Useful dev containers
+The repository contains some useful `Dockerfile` definitions for runtime and development containers.